 Tibia Transverse Transport: What, When and Why? --- Clinical and Research Perspectives on Severe Ischemic Diabetic Foot Disease

-Classification & Evolution of Charcot Foot Management in Orthopedic Foot Ankle
+Classification and Evolution of Charcot Foot Management in Orthopedic Foot Ankle

-Challenges & Controversies in Diabetic Foot Ankle Charcot Management
+Challenges and Controversies in Diabetic Foot Ankle Charcot Management

 Prophylactic Surgery for Charcot Arthropathy